postgrespro/pg_pathman/README.md

 * **HASH** - maps rows to partitions using a generic hash function.

 More interesting features are yet to come.
 Stay tuned!

+## Feature highlights

+ * HASH and RANGE partitioning schemes;
+ * Both automatic and manual partition management;
+ * Support for integer, floating point, date and other types, including domains;
+ * Effective query planning for partitioned tables (JOINs, subselects etc);
+ * `RuntimeAppend` & `RuntimeMergeAppend` custom plan nodes to pick partitions at runtime;
+ * `PartitionFilter`: an efficient drop-in replacement for INSERT triggers;
+ * Automatic partition creation for new INSERTed data (only for RANGE partitioning);
+ * Improved `COPY FROM\TO` statement that is able to insert rows directly into partitions;
+ * UPDATE triggers generation out of the box (will be replaced with custom nodes too);
+ * User-defined callbacks for partition creation event handling;
+ * Non-blocking concurrent table partitioning;
+ * FDW support (foreign partitions);
+ * Various GUC toggles and configurable settings.

 ## Roadmap